benders5e/benders5e/waterbender.md

 |20th | +6 | 1d12    | 20 ft. |200/400| 10| 8     |?|
 </div>

+#### Water Ring
+In combat, you surround yourself with a ring of water which you can use as your source of bending.
+The water also helps protect you from attacks, granting you a +2 bonus to AC.

 If you are surprised, you must spend one chi on one of your turns to create the ring and gain these benefits.

 #### Water Arms